ABOUT US

 After graduating from college in the late 1980s, co-founders Tobin Atkinson and Cheryl Ann Cluff had a plan: move to a larger city and become professional actors.
 When plan a didn’t work out, they decided to go with the alternative: plan b was to create theatre here in Utah.

-Sometimes Plan-B is the best alternative!
+Sometimes Plan-B is the best alternative.

 As the only arts organization in Utah history to have received both Salt Lake City's Mayor's Artist Award for Service to the Arts by An Organization and Utah's Governor's Leadership in the Arts Award, we strive to create a community where patrons and artists of all means, backgrounds, and abilities feel equally at home.